 Worming

-Worming is required at 8, 10 and 12 weeks old.
-Then at 4, 5 and 6 months old.
-As your puppy grows up he/she will grow at an unpredictable rate so we recommend weighing them at each of these milestones (there is no extra cost for this, it provides a good opportunity to get them into the practice and get used to it, good chance for our staff to play with puppies too ;-)).
-Once your puppy is 6 months old he/she is classed as an adult and will need worming every three months thereafter.
+Worming is required at 8, 10 and 12 weeks old and then at 4, 5 and 6 months old.
+As your puppy grows up he/she will grow at an unpredictable rate so we recommend weighing them at each of these milestones (there is no extra cost for this, it also provides a good opportunity to get them into the practice and get used to it, a good chance for our staff to play with puppies too).
+Once your puppy is 6 months old, he/she is classed as an adult and will need worming every six months thereafter.

 Flea, Tick & Lungworm Treatments